Trunch/policies/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you report it to the Stumptown Syndicate by emailing conduct@stumptownsyndicate.org.
+If you believe someone is violating the code of conduct we ask that you report it to the #policies channel on slack.

+**WARNING:** It's a public channel so just ping there and someone will contact you on private to provide further assitance.

 **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.